AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/handling-user-interactions.md

 The attribute 'tabindex' in tag 'div' is missing or incorrect, but required by attribute 'on'.
 ```

 Some of our `<div>`s function as buttons.
-Buttons allow for user interaction, so that AMP knows they’re focusable.
+Buttons allow for user interaction, so that ABC knows they’re focusable.
 "Focusable" means that if a user navigates your webpage using only a keyboard, they can highlight and interact with the focusable component.
 In this case, the solution is to add a [`tabindex`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) to the `<div>`s that toggle the sidebar, so users can reach the element using their keyboard.

 ## Exercise 2: Adding Submenus To Our Sidebar